yedivanseven/CheckerPy/README.md

 #### 3.2 Dtype checking
 Both numpy scalars and arrays have a `dtype` that you can check for.
-In full analogy to the `Just` class introduced in subsection [(1.1)](#chapter1), `CheckerPy` provides a just `JustDtype` class that you can use to create dtype checkers for numpy arrays.
+In full analogy to the `Just` class introduced in subsection [(1.1)](#chapter1), `CheckerPy` provides a `JustDtype` class that you can use to create dtype checkers for numpy arrays.
 ```python
 from checkerpy.types.numpy import JustDtype